 Students will not be allowed to accrue large debts to the cafeteria.
 Parents may send money with their child to cover lunch expenses or may put funds directly into their child’s account online.

-There are various clubs and activities open to students at Maiden including Jr. Beta Club, History Club, Student Council, Battle of the Books, FCA, International Club, Art Club, Spanish Club, Science Club and FOR Club.
+There are various clubs and activities open to students at Maiden including Jr. Beta Club, History Club, Student Council, Battle of the Books, FCA, International Club, Art Club, Spanish Club, and Science Club.
 All students who are interested and who meet specific requirements may participate.

 Each participant in interscholastic sports must have passed at least one less course than the number of required core courses in the preceding semester and must have an attendance rate at or above 85%.
 He/she must be covered by sufficient insurance with a family accident policy or with the school accident policy.
 A physical examination is required prior to tryouts for all sports.
 Athletics available at Maiden include football, soccer, volleyball, wrestling, cross country, cheerleading, basketball, softball and baseball.